Automating Composites: How FibreLINE Differs From Any Other Method

 End-to-End Automation for Composite Preforming

-Loop Technology’s FibreLINE stands out because it offers a way to automate the preforming process for the manufacture of a wide range of different sized and shaped composite structures.
+Loop Technology’s FibreLINE stands out as well because it offers a way to automate the preforming process for the manufacture of a wide range of different sized and shaped composite structures.
 It does so at a rate beyond any other, handling both dry fibre and pre-preg material.
 It is reconfigurable, and scalable (FibreLINE 2×1 for smaller composite parts) across a multitude of different applications and able to fit into a range of industrial processes, unlike many automation solutions that are monolithic and cannot be repurposed.
 The tolerances and speed that FibreLINE offer ultimately moves the composite industry closer to where it wants to go: aerospace grade accuracy in layup, but at a much faster production rate nearer to the automotive industry.

 High Rate Layup on a New Scale